We explain what the SA900 form covers and why it matters for families managing an estate or a trust.

 |---|---|---|

-| Assets list | Shows holdings and disposals | Portfolio statements, deeds |
+| Assets list | Shows trust or estate holdings and any disposals | Portfolio statements, Land Registry records, trust deed schedules |

-| Property details | Needed for rental and gains | Lease agreements, sale papers |
+| Property details | Needed for rental income reporting and capital gains | Lease agreements, letting agent statements, completion statements |

-| Interest & dividends | Proves income and tax deducted | Bank slips, dividend vouchers |
+| Interest & dividends | Proves income received and any tax already deducted | Bank interest certificates, dividend vouchers |

-| Rental income | Summarises receipts and expenses | Letting accounts, invoices |
+| Rental income | Summarises gross receipts and allowable expenses | Letting agent accounts, maintenance invoices, insurance records |

 How to complete SA900: income, allowances, and tax calculations

-Reporting trust estate income by type
+Reporting trust and estate income by type

 Capturing different types of income received